-- 1.7 This survey has been commissioned to provide information about the relationship between people and the natural environment.
-Whilst the main focus of the survey is on visits to the natural environment, it also seeks to capture other ways of using or enjoying the natural environment. - 1.8 The aims of the survey are to: - provide estimates of the number of visits to the natural environment by the adult (16 years and over) population in England; - measure the extent of participation in visits to the natural environment and find out the barriers and drivers that shape participation; - provide robust information on the characteristics of visitors and visits to the natural environment; - measure other ways of using and enjoying the natural environment; and - find out patterns in use and participation for key groups within the population and at a range of spatial scales.
+- 1.7 This survey aims to provide information about the relationship between people and the natural environment.
+Whilst the main focus of the survey is on visits, it also seeks to capture other ways of using or enjoying the natural environment such as time spent in the garden and watching nature programmes on television. - 1.8 The objectives of the survey are to: - provide estimates of the number of visits to the natural environment by the English adult population (16 years and over); - measure the extent of participation in visits to the natural environment and find out the barriers and drivers that shape participation; - provide robust information on the characteristics of visitors and visits to the natural environment; - measure other ways of using and enjoying the natural environment; and - identify patterns in use and participation for key groups within the population and at a range of spatial scales.

-Survey definitions
+Survey scope